Cashflow: The Board Game That Will Teach You To Be Rich, If You Can Afford It.

 * At the start of the game, you choose a profession.
 This profession comes with an income, expenses and cash flow.
 You also choose a dream, which can be anything from "jetsetting" to "dinner with the president."

-to you whether you invest or pass.
+* You will also be presented with business opportunities.
+It is up to you whether you invest or pass.

 * Unexpected expenses pop up, which you have to pay for.
 They can be large electronic or appliance purchases, bills or other surprise costs.